WBT Pilot Schools: Bronze to Gold

 -- Tweeners: if you are in doubt about whether to give a student a higher or lower score, go with the lower score.
 This will keep you from inflating, exaggerating, the engagement of your kids.
 A kid in-between scores we call a Tweener.
 Tweeners are excellent candidates for improvement.

 Add up all the scores and divide by the number of students.
-This creates your Classroom Engagement Average (CEA).
-For example, if the total points of all your 30 kids is 90, then your CEA is 3.0 (90/30).
+This creates your Student Engagement Average (SEA).
+For example, if the total points of all your 30 kids is 90, then your SEA is 3.0 (90/30).
 Perform this calculation weekly.

 To ensure objectivity, don't look at scores from previous weeks ... use "blind" scoring.
 The engagement of your students improves … but often at a rate that is too slow to notice.